 Snorkel, surf and savor Indonesian cuisine while making a difference on the environment and animal welfare during this gap year program in Australia and Bali!

-Hop onto this gap year program and go canyoning in the Blue Mountains, boating among the Whitsundays Islands, surfing in Bali, and snorkeling in the Great Barrier Reef.
-Along your journey, you'll hike to the top of a volcano for sunrise, go on a yoga retreat in Bali, and experience life on an Australian farm stay.
-There will be time to immerse yourself in Balinese culture with traditional cooking and dance workshops, interact with the local communities, and of course explore vibrant Sydney, Byron Bay and Cairns.
+Hop onto this gap year program to go canyoning in the Blue Mountains, boating among the Whitsundays Islands, surfing in Bali, and snorkeling in the Great Barrier Reef.
+Along your journey, you'll hike to the top of a volcano for sunrise, go on a yoga retreat in Ubud, and experience life along the Gold Coast.
+There will be time to immerse yourself in Balinese culture with traditional cooking and dance workshops, interact with the local communities, and of course, explore the vibrant cities of Sydney, Byron Bay and Cairns.

-You'll experience so much more than just beaches and ocean fun though, since you will also give a helping hand to various conservation and animal welfare organizations in both Australia and Indonesia.
-You'll help improve the life of animals in Bali at an animal rehabilitation center, get involved in marine conservation in the outer Great Barrier Reef, help a local food rescue organization, and undertake volunteer conservation work in a National Park.
-Prepare to be immersed in unique environments and cultures and to learn about sustainability and conservation.
+You’ll experience both adrenaline and tranquility through your adventures down under and the relaxing vibes of Indonesia’s most famous island.
+Learn about marine conservation in the outer Great Barrier Reef, help a local food rescue organization, and undertake volunteer conservation work in National Parks.
+Prepare to be immersed in unique environments and cultures and learn about sustainability and conservation.

 Voted Best Gap Year Program